Medidata Blog

 1) Design Your Clinical Trial Around Patients and Their Diverse Needs

-It’s been estimated that 70%[1] of potential trial participants live more than two hours from clinical trial sites.
+It’s been estimated that 70%[1] of potential trial patients live more than two hours from clinical trial sites.
 That’s why decentralized clinical trials can potentially reach and attract a larger, more diversified pool of patients.
 But meeting patients where they are extends far beyond their physical location.

 Optimizing a patient’s clinical trial experience focuses in part on reducing the burden of medical research participation.
 Using accessible, user-friendly training materials, incorporating virtual doctor visits, and including remote monitoring are key and necessary shifts.
-However, in many cases from enrollment to post-study activities, the participant may be asked to use multiple technologies with different user interfaces, requirements, and passwords.
+However, in many cases from enrollment to post-study activities, the patient may be asked to use multiple technologies with different user interfaces, requirements, and passwords.

 Using device-agnostic technology that enables a single sign-on (SSO) to access all patient-facing, study-related activities removes that burden—particularly for audiences with lower technology literacy.
 For example, myMedidata offers a single-destination patient portal that enables patients to virtually enroll and participate in clinical trial activities using any online device.